fabiomercorio/fabiomercorio.github.io/publications.md

 @inproceedings{SFAL,
-title={SFAL: Semantic-Functional Alignment Scores for Distributional Evaluation of Auto-Interpretability in Sparse Autoencoders}, author={Fabio Mercorio and Filippo Pallucchini and Daniele Potertì and Antonio Serino and Andrea Seveso}, year={2025}, booktitle={EMNLP 2025, The 2025 Conference on Empirical Methods in Natural Language Processing (to appear)}
+title={SFAL: Semantic-Functional Alignment Scores for Distributional Evaluation of Auto-Interpretability in Sparse Autoencoders}, author={Fabio Mercorio and Filippo Pallucchini and Daniele Poterti and Antonio Serino and Andrea Seveso}, year={2025}, booktitle={EMNLP 2025, The 2025 Conference on Empirical Methods in Natural Language Processing (to appear)}
 }